-To book olympic speaker, Amy Williams as the after-dinner speaker for your event or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.
+To book Amy Williams as the Olympic speaker for your corporate event, conference or function simply contact the Champions Speakers agency using the contact details below.

 When at corporate events, Amy is known to cover:

 - Event Host